j1nxsourpatchkid/Development-Of-Y9P/known-limitations.md

 This is an honest list of what Y9+ does not support yet.
 If something isn't listed here or in the syntax docs, assume it doesn't exist yet.

-## No control flow

-There is no `if`, `else`, or any form of loop (`while`, `for`, etc.).

-Comparisons now produce real boolean values, so the expression system is ready for control flow, but control-flow statements themselves are not implemented yet.

 ## No user-defined functions

 Only `entry main()` exists.
 You cannot declare your own functions yet.